scarfacedotcom/Leverage-Pool/README.md

 `

     **  This function is used to set a new funding rate model.
 Only the current admin is allowed to call this function.
 It takes a new funding rate model address as an input parameter and sets it as the new funding rate model.
 The input parameter must be a valid address of a contract implementing the IFundingRateModel interface.

+`

+    function initializePools() external

+`

+    ** This function adds default pools to the pools array if the pools array is empty.
+It adds six default pools with different leverage amounts.

+`

+    calculatePoolAmounts()

+`

+    ** This external view function calculates the total amounts over all pools and the leverage for longs/shorts/liquidity pool.
+It requires no parameters and returns a PoolAmounts struct.

+`
+    getUserShares(address user)

+`

+    **This external function gets the number of shares for the given user per pool.
+It requires the address of the user as a parameter and updates bookkeeping information.
+It returns an array of int256 values representing the number of shares per pool.

+`

+    getUserSharesView(address user)

+`

+    **This external view function gets the number of shares for the given user per pool.
+It requires the address of the user as a parameter but does not update bookkeeping information.
+It returns an array of int256 values representing the number of shares per pool.

+`

+    getUserDeposits(address user)

+`

+    **This external function gets the collateral owned for the given user per pool.
+It requires the address of the user as a parameter and updates bookkeeping information.
+It returns an array of int256 values representing the collateral per pool.

+`

+    getUserDepositsView(address user)

+`

+    **This external view function gets the collateral owned for the given user per pool.
+It requires the address of the user as a parameter but does not update bookkeeping information.
+It returns an array of int256 values representing the collateral per pool.

+`

+    getUserActions(address user)

+`

+    **This external function gets the pending actions for the given user.
+It requires the address of the user as a parameter and updates bookkeeping information.
+It returns an array of Action structs.

+`

+    getUserActionsView(address user)

+`

+    ** This external view function gets the pending actions for the given user.
+It requires the address of the user as a parameter but does not update bookkeeping information.
+It returns an array of Action structs.

+`

+    getWithdrawableCollateral(address user)

+`

+    **This external function gets the withdrawable collateral for the given user.
+It requires the address of the user as a parameter and updates bookkeeping information.
+It returns an int256 value representing the withdrawable collateral.

+`

+    getWithdrawableCollateralView(address user)

+`

+    **This external view function gets the withdrawable collateral for the given user.
+It requires the address of the user as a parameter but does not update bookkeeping information.
+It returns an int256 value representing the withdrawable collateral.

+`

+    withdrawAdminFees(int256 amount)

+`

+    **This external function is used to withdraw admin fees from the protocol.
+It can only be called by the admin and requires the amount to be withdrawn to be less than or equal to the admin fees.
+If the protocol is using a collateral token, then a transfer of the withdrawn amount is attempted to the admin's address.

+`

+    _addPool(int256 leverage, bool isLiquidityPool)

+`

+    **This internal function is used to add a new pool to the protocol.
+It requires a leverage ratio and a boolean flag to specify whether the pool is a liquidity pool or not.
+It does not return any values.